Andy Barr

 Garland Hale "Andy" Barr IV (born July 24, 1973) is an American attorney and politician serving as the U.S. representative for Kentucky's 6th congressional district since 2013.
-A member of the Republican Party, he previously served in the administration of Kentucky Governor Ernie Fletcher.
-Barr launched a bid for US Senate on April 22, 2025.
+Previously, he served in the administration of Kentucky governor Ernie Fletcher.
+He is a member of the Republican Party.

+Barr was first elected to Congress in 2012.
+Barr is the Republican nominee for U.S. Senate in 2026, seeking to succeed retiring incumbent Mitch McConnell.

 Early life and education

 Barr was born in Lexington, Kentucky, the son of Garland Hale Barr III and Rev. Donna R. (Faulconer) Barr.
 The Barr family has been in Lexington for generations, and Barr Street in that city is reportedly named for one of Barr's ancestors.
-His father founded two companies in Lexington, the accounting firm Barr, Anderson and Roberts PLLC, and Merrick Management, Inc, a physician practice firm.
+His father founded two companies in Lexington: the accounting firm Barr, Anderson and Roberts PLLC, and Merrick Management, Inc., a physician practice firm.
 His mother is a deacon in the Episcopal Diocese of Lexington.
 Barr graduated from Henry Clay High School in Lexington, Kentucky, in 1992.
+In 1993, Barr was charged by police with possession of a fake Mississippi driver's license in Key West, Florida.
+He pleaded guilty and was ordered to do community service, according to court records.
+Ten years later, when Barr applied for state jobs under Governor Ernie Fletcher, he checked "No" on the sections asking whether he had "ever been convicted of violating any law".

 Barr graduated magna cum laude, Phi Beta Kappa from the University of Virginia in 1996 with a B.A. in government and philosophy.
 As a contributor to the conservative campus publication The Virginia Advocate, he was highly critical of then-President Bill Clinton for allegedly evading the draft.
-While in college, he was also an intern for U.S. Senator Mitch McConnell, the Republican National Committee, and the Heritage Foundation.
-He also was a member of Sigma Alpha Epsilon.
+While in college, he was also an intern for U.S. senator Mitch McConnell, the Republican National Committee, and the Heritage Foundation; he called McConnell a 'mentor'.
+He was also a member of Sigma Alpha Epsilon.

-From 1996 until 1998, he worked as a legislative assistant to Jim Talent, then a U.S. Representative from Missouri, where he staffed Talent's service on the Speaker's Health Care Reform Task Force.
+From 1996 until 1998, he worked as a legislative assistant to Jim Talent, then a U.S. representative from Missouri, where he staffed Talent's service on the Speaker's Health Care Reform Task Force.
 In 2001, Barr earned a J.D. degree from the University of Kentucky College of Law.
 He was president of the Federalist Society at UK Law and was chosen to compete on the Moot Court National Team.